 There are, nevertheless, several limitations of this model that must be addressed.
 The major limitation is iatrogenic fetal bradycardia during echocardiography.
-Maternally administered inhalational isoflurane can result in fetal bradycardia38 and should be kept to a minimum or as in our case not used at all during echocardiography.
-Instead, we substituted this for an intravenous infusion of ketamine and xylazine, which has recently been shown in rabbits not to alter mean arterial pressure39, thereby presumably maintaining placental (and thus fetal) perfusion.
+Maternally administered inhalational isoflurane can result in fetal bradycardia39 and should be kept to a minimum or as in our case not used at all during echocardiography.
+Instead, we substituted this for an intravenous infusion of ketamine and xylazine, which has recently been shown in rabbits not to alter mean arterial pressure40, thereby presumably maintaining placental (and thus fetal) perfusion.
 Despite this approach, exposure of the gestational sac to the external environment, handling and pressure from the ultrasound transducer can all cause fetal bradycardia temporarily.
 We describe in the method ways to minimize this effect, however for accurate results we believe echocardiographic and fetoplacental Doppler ultrasounds are best limited to around 5 minutes of total exposure.
-With increasingly complex echocardiographic techniques and learning curves now described in the clinical literature40, meticulous planning is required beforehand to ensure standardized results.
-Further, the rabbit has a natural tendency for IUGR based on fetal position41, therefore the well-perfused ovarian and vaginal ends of each horn are recommended for fetal case allocation.
-Lastly, the fetal size precludes chronic instrumentation that is useful in sheep models for the placement of hemodynamic flow probes for later non-euthanized measurements and repeated blood sampling.10
+With increasingly complex echocardiographic techniques and learning curves now described in the clinical literature41, meticulous planning is required beforehand to ensure standardized results.
+Several of the echocardiographic measurements described in this study, for example valvular annular plane systolic excursion and speckle tracking with strain analysis, are not established in current obstetric clinical practice, despite their use in adult cardiology.42,43 Nevertheless, given the recent research interest in these novel measurements in fetal medicine, we chose to include them in our methodology to inform researchers that they are feasible to obtain when using this rabbit model.
+The analysis of these specific parameters in IUGR fetuses is beyond the scope of this methodological study.
+Another limitation relates to the natural tendency in the rabbit for IUGR based on fetal position44, therefore the well-perfused ovarian and vaginal ends of each horn are recommended for fetal case allocation.
+Furthermore, in this methodology, a gestational age of 25 days is used to surgically induce IUGR.
+This is based on previously described successful experiments, however the expected mortality rate is 50%.13,14 Lastly, the fetal size precludes chronic instrumentation that is useful in sheep models for the placement of hemodynamic flow probes for later non-euthanized measurements and repeated blood sampling.11

 In conclusion, selective ligature of the uteroplacental vessels to produce IUGR in the rabbit with subsequent microultrasound examination of cardiac function represents an animal model that is consistent with contemporary clinical practice and therefore useful to bidirectional translational researchers.